playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-intro-to-components/index.md

 # Logic {#logic}

-HTML isn't the only thing components are able to store, however!
-As we mentioned earlier, apps (and by extension, each part of the respective apps) require three parts:
+HTML isn't the only thing components can store, however!
+As we mentioned earlier, apps (and, by extension, each part of the respective apps) require three parts:

 - Structure (HTML)
 - Styling (CSS)